crandas.script¶

 Use this command before running a sequence of crandas commands.
 Afterwards, use

-to save the script to a file.
+to reset the script without saving).
 The script can subsequently be authorized by approvers.
-When the approved script is received, usescript.load()
+When the approved script is received, usecrandas.script.load()

 to load it, and then you may execute the exact same sequence of commands, in the same order, as you did when recording the script.- Parameters: